Timeline of the 2022 Russian invasion of Ukraine: 28 February

 Fighting took place around Mariupol throughout the night.
 On the morning of 28 February, the UK defence ministry said that most Russian ground forces remained over 30 km north of Kyiv, having been slowed by Ukrainian resistance at Hostomel Airport.
 It also said that despite fighting near Chernihiv and Kharkiv, both cities remained under Ukrainian control.
-Maxar Technologies released satellite images showing a Russian column, including tanks and self-propelled artillery, travelling toward Kyiv near Ivankiv.
+Maxar Technologies released satellite images showing a Russian column, including tanks and self-propelled artillery, traveling toward Kyiv near Ivankiv.
 The firm initially stated that the convoy was approximately 17 mi long, but clarified later that day that the column was actually more than 40 mi in length.

 The Times reported that the Wagner Group had been redeployed from Africa to Kyiv, with orders to assassinate Zelenskyy in the first days of the Russian invasion.

 Ukrainian advisor Arestovych stated that more than 200 Russian military vehicles had been destroyed or damaged on the highway between Irpin and Zhytomyr by 14:00 EET.
 Ihor Terekhov, mayor of Kharkiv, said that nine civilians were killed and 37 wounded by Russian shells.
 Oksana Markarova, the Ukrainian ambassador to the US, accused Russia of using a vacuum bomb.

-Talks between Ukrainian and Russian representatives in Gomel, Belarus ended without a breakthrough.
-As a condition for ending the invasion, Putin demanded Ukraine's neutrality, "denazification" and "demilitarisation", and recognition of Crimea as Russian territory.
+Talks between Ukrainian and Russian representatives in Gomel, Belarus, ended without a breakthrough.
+As a condition for ending the invasion, Putin demanded Ukraine's neutrality, "denazification" and "demilitarisation," and recognition of Crimea as Russian territory.

 Russia increased strikes on Ukrainian airfields and logistics centres, particularly in the west, apparently trying to ground the Ukrainian Air Force and disrupt resupply from the west.
-In the north, the ISW called the decision to use heavy artillery in Kharkiv "a dangerous inflection".
-Additional Russian forces and logistics columns in southern Belarus appeared to be manoeuvring to support a Kyiv assault.
+In the north, the ISW called the decision to use heavy artillery in Kharkiv "a dangerous inflection."
+Additional Russian forces and logistics columns in southern Belarus appeared to be maneuvering to support a Kyiv assault.
 An analyst with the Royal United Services Institute stated that the Ukrainian regular army was no longer functioning in formations but in largely fixed defences, and was increasingly integrated with Territorial Defense Forces and armed volunteers.

 A diplomatic crisis in Greece–Russia relations was sparked when Russian air forces bombarded Buhas and Sartana near Mariupol, majority-populated by Ukrainian Greeks, killing 12 Greeks.
 Greece protested strongly, summoning the Russian ambassador.
-French President Emmanuel Macron and US Secretary of State Antony Blinken, along with Germany and other countries, expressed their condolences to Greece.
+French president Emmanuel Macron and US Secretary of State Antony Blinken, along with Germany and other countries, expressed their condolences to Greece.
 Russian authorities denied responsibility, but Greek authorities stated that they had evidence of Russian involvement.
 Greek prime minister Kyriakos Mitsotakis announced that his country would send defensive military equipment and humanitarian aid to support Ukraine.

 A Sky News reporting team attempting to return to Kyiv came under fire from what Ukraine described as a Russian saboteur reconnaissance squad.
 Stuart Ramsay, a member of the team, was wounded in the lower back.

 A ranking Russian Army commander, Major General Andrei Sukhovetsky, deputy commander of the 41st Combined Arms Army of the Central Military District, was killed in unspecified circumstances in Ukraine.